niplav/site/golden.md

 Humans, over history, got *really* good at shaping stones into tools.
-I fear that you, the reader, might default to skimming over the pictures here, not internalizing how magnificent these tools are.
+I fear that you, the reader, might default to skimming over the pictures here, not internalizing the magnificence of these tools.
 They are.
-They are artistic works of extreme and deep skill, made by lithic virtuosos with what I'd guess were sometimes *tens of thousands* of hours of experience, with an uncanny ability to *see through the flint* and trace its lines of weakness, a sharp David to be knapped into bladehood.
+You're looking at artistic works of extreme and deep skill, made by lithic virtuosos with what I'd guess were sometimes *tens of thousands* of hours of experience, with an uncanny ability to *see through the flint* and trace its lines of weakness, a sharp David to be knapped into bladehood.

-Flintknapping likely had whole *lineages* of teachers, and hunter-gatherers probably had significant specialization along broad categories, as we learn from the stories of [Ishi](https://en.wikipedia.org/wiki/Ishi)—humans who spent every day
+Flintknapping likely had whole lineages of teachers, and hunter-gatherers probably had significant specialization along broad categories, as we learn from the stories of [Ishi](https://en.wikipedia.org/wiki/Ishi)—humans who spent every day